tarwn/lessthandot-hugo/blogs/content/posts/2011-05-06-sql-server-dba-tip-9.md

-From the illustration above, we can see that the table “Junked” was created, altered and then deleted.
+From the illustration above, we can see that the table "Junked" was created, altered and then deleted.
 This information can be invaluable in the event a table was dropped or altered, in the event that change caused a severe problem to the functionality of the table.
 The time that the table was changed can show a specific set of events that may have led up to it, or reasoning they occurred.
 Further value is seen in audit reporting on production systems that require change control.